 I am committed to actively translating my research into public understanding and conservation management policy, and aim to foster processes that link science and policy outcomes.

 Prizes and Awards

 Elected Fellow of the Royal Norwegian Society of Sciences and Letters (2021)

 Elected Fellow of the Royal Society of Edinburgh (2017)

-Zoological Society of London's Scientific Medal (2013)
+Awarded the Zoological Society of London Scientific Medal (2013)

-Marsh Award for Ornithology (2013)
+Awarded the Marsh Award for Ornithology (2013)